 - skirt steak - not as tender as flank but similar in flavor

-- ribeye - marbled with fat to ensure great flavor
+- ribeye - marbled with fat to ensure excellent flavor

 - top sirloin (or New York strip) - lots of beefy flavors